 It must be a full driver's license, which is usually a laminated card.
 If you have a paper license then please make sure you clarify beforehand if the license will be accepted.

 Another requirement is that the license has Roman English letters.
 If it doesn't, then you will be required to get an International driving license.

-In the unfortunate circumstance that you lose your driver's licence card and the replacement won't arrive before your arrival, then make sure to let whoever you booked with know, as this will help to prevent any awkward situations arising on your arrival.
+In the unfortunate circumstance that you lose your driver's license card and the replacement won't arrive before your arrival, then make sure to let whoever you booked with know, as this will help to prevent any awkward situations arising on your arrival.

-Others may require you to have held the licence for 6 months and there are also some agencies who have no minimum requirement.
+Others may require you to have held the license for 6 months and there are also some agencies who have no minimum requirement.

 The security deposit is often the self-risk amount, but be sure to fully check the supplier terms as some agencies will block the amount on your card, whilst others will simply take an imprint of your card details.

 If you do not have a credit card, then contact the agency you are looking to rent with.
 Some agencies may allow you to rent by taking full insurance and/or leaving a cash deposit.

 The standard minimum rental age in Iceland is 20, however, with some agencies, you may need to be older to rent larger vehicles.
 This can be 21, or even sometimes 23.
 Usually, the age will be listed clearly when you book or can be found in the agency's terms and conditions.

 There are also some agencies that may allow a 19-year-old to rent with them.
 Either as the main driver or an additional driver.
 Either check the 'supplier terms' or try contacting the company you are booking with to see if this is possible!

 However, there is usually no agency that would allow a person under the age of 19 to rent a vehicle.